ONCA - The Ontario Not-For-Profit Corporations Act

 Any wording that would make it appear that you are a government body is also restricted.

 Words that are commonly used for not for profit corporations:

 Providing the area in which the not forprofit organization will exist will provide your community and the government with an established boundary of your business.

 Examples of a Charitable Corporation would be as follows:

 Three (3) directors are required for a not for profit corporation.
-The addresses for the directors may not include postal boxes but rural route numbers and concession and lots numbers are acceptable.
+The addresses for the directors may not include postal boxes, but rural route numbers, concessions and lot numbers are acceptable.

 Preparation of Not for Profit documentation

 Documents emailed to you for signature